A Week of Work at Sweet Cherry Publishing

 On my first day, I was greeted by an office full of welcoming faces and had a flick through the Sweet Cherry catalogue to get a feel for what everyone was working on around me.
 Cecilia sat down with me and told me about the history of Books2Door and Sweet Cherry Publishing, and gave me a chance to explain what areas of publishing I was interested in.
 Given that I had just graduated in the Publishing Media course at Oxford Brookes University, I was mostly interested in getting a feel for the ins and outs of how a publishing company works, particularly in editorial and sales and marketing.

-Throughout the week, I completed tasks which helped me utilise what I already knew whilst picking up new skills and experiences specific to a publishing business.
+Throughout the week, I completed tasks that helped me utilise what I already knew whilst picking up new skills and experiences specific to a publishing business.
 The editorial tasks involved pitching a new idea for a children’s book to Cecilia, as well as reading through a manuscript and pitching whether or not I think it would work in the current market.
 It was an exciting task knowing that some of my ideas might actually be brought to life.
 The publicity and marketing tasks involved creating databases of various industry contacts for Jess and Daniel to use.
 The following week, I sat in on a sales meeting between Lara, Jess and Daniel.
 The meeting was quite insightful and it gave me the opportunity to learn more about what goes on within the sales and marketing team as well as discover what problems can arise and how best to solve them.
 There was loads to keep me busy and everyone was more than happy to give me advice and feedback.

 Here are five things I took away from my week of work experience at Sweet Cherry publishing:

-Publishing is all about people, people people;
+Publishing is all about people, people, people;

 Speaking of which, there are an infinite amount of mum-bloggers out there on the internet;